You will learn

-A welcome series is a sequence of messages (SMS and email) sent directly after someone signs up to hear from your brand.
+Learn how to create a sequence of emails sent directly after someone signs up to hear from your brand.
 This is a critical moment in the customer lifecycle because it's your opportunity to introduce new, interested prospects to your business and product offering.
 With a welcome series, you should strike while the iron is hot and capitalize on this display of interest.

 A welcome series is a crucial automation, and Klaviyo provides a pre-built welcome series out-of-the-box.
 You will find an example welcome series flow listed in the Flows tab of your account.
 If you want a more advanced welcome flow, you can browse different ideas in our Flow Library.